phoenicyan/phoenicyan.github.io/_posts/2025-09-14-sql_transpiler.md

 Source code for this project is available [here](https://github.com/phoenicyan/sql_transpiler/).

-[^1]: Definition: "Vibe coding" is a term for a style of software development that heavily relies on artificial intelligence (AI) to generate code.
-Instead of writing code line-by-line, the developer describes their goal in natural language, and an AI assistant produces the code.

-[^2]: Definition: A transpiler is a type of program, also known as a source-to-source compiler or transcompiler, that takes the source code of a program in one programming language and converts it into equivalent source code in a different, but generally similar, programming language.
+[^1]: Definition: A transpiler is a type of program, also known as a source-to-source compiler or transcompiler, that takes the source code of a program in one programming language and converts it into equivalent source code in a different, but generally similar, programming language.
 This process allows developers to use modern or specialized language features and have their code run in environments that don't support them, or to migrate legacy code to newer platforms.

 ## Act 1.
 Implementing parser and visitor
 After watching a couple of free online courses about the absolute best practices for "vibe coding", I decided to split requests to AI to make tiny steps such as